tigran123/quantum-infodynamics/README.md

 * matplotlib >= 2.1.0

-* PyFFTW >= 0.10.4 (but the slower scipy.fftpack or even numpy.fft can be used where PyFFTW is not available, e.g. in Termux)
+* PyFFTW >= 0.10.4 (but the slower scipy.fftpack or even numpy.fft can be used where PyFFTW is not available)